 Lenders tend to charge a number of fees, for ease, we have broken these down:

-- Broker Fees: Brokers often charge fees for the finding the best lender and managing your application to completion at the best possible terms.
+Broker fees: Brokers often charge fees for finding the best lender and managing your application to completion at the best possible terms.
 Some lenders will pay the broker a fee for successfully placing the application with them (usually 1%), while others will pay nothing.

-- Valuation Fees: As mentioned above, the lender will instruct a valuation to complete a report on the development.
-There is no set valuation fee and but it tends to be higher for more expensive schemes.
+Valuation fees: As mentioned above, the lender will instruct a valuation to complete a report on the development.
+There is no set valuation fee but it tends to be higher for more expensive schemes.

 At ABC Finance, we usually expect to earn 1% from a successful development finance application, which will mean we wouldn’t generally charge a broker fee as long as the lender pays us.